 When we go birding we often only get to see an individual bird for a few seconds.
-This program by Maine Audubon’s Staff Naturalist, Doug Hitchcox, will help you understand what a bird may be doing during that short window into its life.
-We’ll cover topics like bird song (including from females), roosting and where birds sleep, the marvelous feats of migration, and many other surprising behaviors by our feathers friends.
+This program by Maine Audubon’s Staff Naturalist Doug Hitchcox will help you understand what a bird may be doing during that short window into its life.
+We’ll cover topics like bird song (including from females), roosting and where birds sleep, the marvelous feats of migration, and many other surprising behaviors by our feathered friends.

 Winter Survival for Maine Wildlife (Winter Ecology)